enriquedevs/DE-101-Practices/Practices/session_5_ETL_Airflow/README.md

 + **Executor**: The Executor is responsible for actually executing the tasks that have been scheduled by the scheduler.
 There are several types of executors available in Airflow, including the **LocalExecutor, CeleryExecutor, and KubernetesExecutor**.
 + **Metastore/Metadata Database**: The Metastore Database is a component of Airflow that stores metadata about DAGs, tasks, task instances, and other Airflow components.
 By default, Airflow uses an SQLite database for the Metastore, but it can be configured to use other databases such as MySQL, Postgres, or Oracle.
 + **Web Server**: The Airflow Web Server is a component that provides a **web-based interface for interacting with Airflow**.
++ **XCom**: (short for "cross-communication") is a feature that enables tasks to exchange messages, data, or metadata between them.

 ### Airflow's Executor Modes